This product is fragile until fitted. Handle with care and store flat, face up.

 Use of guide rails with cutting tools where possible to maximise the accuracy of the cut.
 If not using guide rails or if the cutting tool is sliding across the surface of the worktop then you must use masking tape to protect the surface.

-Acrylic expands and contracts very slightly when the ambient temperature changes.
-Allow 1 millimetre per 1metre of expansion gap wherever acrylic is adjacent to any object (such as a wall) which could prevent this expansion and contraction.
+Solid Surface expands and contracts very slightly when the ambient temperature changes.
+Allow 1 millimetre per 1metre of expansion gap wherever solid surface is adjacent to any object (such as a wall) which could prevent this expansion and contraction.
 For example, 3mm for a 3m long worksurface.

 If the cut edge is to form part of a joint, it must first be machined to become square with no rounding of the edge.
 Care should be taken not to 'round over' the top and bottom of the cut edge: use of a power sander can cause this due to their tendency to 'grab' and their lack of feel.
 Please refer to 'Jointing methods' for more details of this critical process.
 If the cut edge is visible, then the edge can be finished to match the top surface.
 Please see the later section 'surface finishing'.